ensdomains/headless-web3-provider/README.md

 The `headless-web3-provider` library emulates a Web3 wallet similar to Metamask and provides programmatic control over various operations, such as switching networks, connecting a wallet, and sending transactions, making it useful for end-to-end testing of Ethereum-based applications.
 It allows to programmatically accept or decline operations, making it handy for test automation.

+The library also provides convenient wallet methods like `sendEth()` and `getBalance()` for easy ETH transactions and balance management during testing.

 #### Supported methods

 | Method                     | Confirmable |